josh-egan/tech.joshegan.com/public/posts/yr2016/git-cheatsheet.md

 Command                          | Description
 -------------------------------- | --------------------------------------------------------------------------------
 `git diff`                       | Show the differences in tracked, unstaged files.
 `git diff --staged`              | Show the differences in staged files.
-`git diff <file>`                | Show the differences in the specified file.
+Synonymous with `git diff --cached` `git diff <file>`                | Show the differences in the specified file.
 `git diff <commit>`              | Show the changes you have in your working tree relative to the named `<commit>`.
 `git diff <branch-1> <branch-2>` | Show the differences between two branches.